ibtasamsharif/Tron/README.md

 # Folder Structures

   - Source Code can be found in the Source Code folder.
-Disc and charging station has their own folders within source code folder
+Disc and charging station have their own folders within source code directory.
   - Circuit schematics can be found under the Hardware Schematic Folder
   - All the early sketches and design files are in the prototype design folder.